-Mike believes that we must work to ensure that every child in the 49th Congressional District has the opportunity to achieve their full potential, and that our education system must prepare students well for the jobs of the future.
+Mike believes we must ensure that every child in our communities has the opportunity to achieve their full potential, regardless of the neighborhood they come from, and that our education system must prepare students well for the jobs of the future.
 He believes that our teachers are heroes and should be at the core of any plan to improve public schools.

-Mike strongly opposes the Trump Administration’s desire to privatize public education.
-Mike has been an advocate for our local public schools, working to make sure they receive the resources they need to hire and keep excellent teachers, reduce class sizes, and invest in Science, Technology, Engineering, Arts and Math (STEAM) programs.
-Mike believes we need to focus on training and retraining teachers, especially in STEAM, special education, and bilingual instruction.
+Mike has been an advocate for our local public schools, working to make sure they receive the resources they need to hire and keep excellent teachers, reduce class sizes, and invest in Science, Technology, Engineering, and Math (STEM) programs.
+Mike believes we need to focus on training and retraining teachers, especially in STEM, special education, and bilingual instruction.
 Mike believes that we must address an increasingly dire teacher shortage by improving college loan forgiveness programs; addressing housing accessibility; and making it easier for retired teachers to return to the classroom and provide mentorship.

 Since he was elected, Mike has promoted policies to help guarantee that any student can afford college.
 He authored legislation to provide stronger protections for students if their college or university shuts down, to make the student loan process more transparent, and to expand the Public Service Loan Forgiveness program for graduates who work at Veteran Service Organizations.
 All of those bills were included in the College Affordability Act, a comprehensive reauthorization of the Higher Education Act that makes higher education more affordable and strengthens the quality of colleges and universities.